 Boosters are the health care system's best defense against COVID-19 because the vaccine becomes less effective over time.
 The booster returns, and even improves, vaccine effectiveness from shortly after when you received Dose 2.
-Boosters help protect our seniors, who are most likely to experience severe illness and hospitalization as a result of COVID-19 infection.
 If or when you are eligible (6 months after Dose 2), please book your booster immediately.
 For more information on Omicron and the importance of getting your booster dose, check out "Omicron Wave COVID-19", a presentation by Medical Health Officer Dr. Corneil.